Tag Archive for: Paul Aspelin REALTOR®

 A: Typically, a commission percentage is charged upon the successful closing of the home.
 There is no standard fee as all commissions are negotiable.
 Homes Sold for MORE™ ensures your investment in the right agent is maximized in ways beyond just the final sales price.

-Q: How do I know which agent is right?
+Q: How do I know which agent is right for me?

 A: Ask about past results (not sales volume), including rates of canceled and expired listings.
 Find an agent willing to provide examples of past creative marketing initiatives they’ve used.
 Interview multiple agents no matter how time consuming and painful that might be.